saifhaq/alma/examples/mnist/README.md

 This will run the EXPORT+EAGER conversion option and the EAGER conversion option, benchmarking the model speed for each conversion option.
-The batch size of the data loader is controlled via the `batch_size` argument.
+The batch size of the data loader is controlled via the `batch_size` argument, fed in via the config object.
 The number of samples to run the benchmark on is controlled via the `n_samples` argument.
 For convenience, we also provide a `data-dir` argument, so that one can have one's data loader feed in specific data, and a `model-path` argument, so that one can feed in specific model weights.

-The results will look like this, depending on one's model, dataloader and hardware.
+The results will look like this, depending on one's model, dataloader, hardware, and logging.

 ```bash